Kent27/docs-emobiq/document/function/Object/toArray/toArray.md

 ## Description

-Create an array/list of the passed data.
+Creates an array/list of the passed data.

 ## Input / Parameter